Your Associate Can Be Your Business Partner Too

 So, now you’re a practice owner.
 Did you notice how your perspective changed?
 On Friday morning an associate, convinced that your principal was getting fat on taking a large proportion of the income you were generating.
 Then, after a few anxious phone calls to and from your solicitor during the afternoon and the deal completes, you’re a principal.

 The truth as ever is somewhere in between the two points of view.
 Taking over a practice with a sitting associate or introducing one is a big challenge that has changed significantly over the past decade.
 Here are a few ideas to make the process work for both parties.
 I would really like to shine some financial light into the associate’s world.
+Because your associate can be your business partner too.

 Share the financials of the business, not only with the associates but also with the rest of the team.
 I will never understand why some principals are reluctant to do this.
 When everybody realises where the money is going, and in what amounts, they can start to appreciate the need to generate income.